eclipse-jdt/eclipse.jdt.ui/org.eclipse.jdt.ui.tests/testresources/rtstubs-README.txt

 - Create a Java project with the JRE for which you need to generate stubs (e.g. "JDK9")

-- Select the all the modules.
+- Select all the modules.
 This will use the hardcoded default list of packages.
 In Java 9: from modules java.base, java.compiler, java.desktop, and java.sql.
 Before Java 9: select rt.jar.
    (in CreateStubsAction, add additionally required packages there).